-Then He revealed who He was.
+Then He revealed to Martha who He was.
 "I am the resurrection and the life."
 Satan who comes to steal, kill, and destroy had to flee.
-He raised Lazarus from the dead.

 Believe that He is the resurrection and the life in your situation.
-He will have the final word.
+God will have the final word.

-I praise You, Father, for Your heart of compassion that responds to our needs.
+I praise You, Father, for Your heart of compassion.

 As a father has compassion on his children, so the LORD has compassion on those who fear him" (Psalm 103:13).